 - No touch methods of tracking worker attendance such as key cards or electronic messaging.

 Cleaning and Disinfecting

 Viruses can remain on objects for a few hours to days depending on the type of surface and environmental conditions.

-Dispose of garbage at least daily and follow up with hand hygiene.
+- Dispose of garbage at least daily.

 Personal Protective Equipment (PPE)